Twenkid/flask-mega-tutorial/README.md

 http://localhost:9200

 It doesn't start correctly on a RAM disk (imdisk).
+It was then installed to:

+C:\Elastic

+C:\Elastic\bin\elasticsearch.bat

 Set the env.variable when calling:
 ```